+So as you know, we had been looking at cabin real estate lately, and we decided to go to this open house that peaked our attention as many home improvements were needed.
 We started with a main floor that had a very chunky layout.
-It felt like a maze walking through dark, narrow hallways, and the kitchen consisted of one small wall of cabinetry and an island.
+It felt like a maze walking through dark, narrow hallways, and both of the indoor and outdoor kitchen consisted of one small wall of cabinetry and an island.

 It took some convincing on my behalf to get my client to agree to the black on black island and he loved it.
 It grounds the kitchen and I love the grain of the oak peaking through the paint.

 I chose to close off the closet pantry and make it an outdoor storage closet for all of my client’s sporting equipment.
 The door you see to the far right in the photo above was moved down some to create a new opening from the garage to the new mudroom where we added some industrial shelving for extra storage.
 We also fixed the garage door, which was not closing, thanks to the help of the best garage door repair services company.

 The living room kept mostly the same layout, but we modernized the stairs, moved the front door to the center of the house and created a small entryway.
 I kept the stone fireplace as-is except for removing the mantle and the crown molding, but I do plan on contacting a masonry contractor in the future to get the fireplace looking brand new.
 We splurged for a central air conditioning installation as the house did not have a central air system.